Sunflower (Post Malone and Swae Lee song)

-"Sunflower" (alternatively titled "Sunflower (Spider-Man: Into the Spider-Verse)") is a song performed by American rappers and singers Post Malone and Swae Lee, released on October 19, 2018 as a single from the soundtrack to the 2018 animated film Spider-Man: Into the Spider-Verse, and included on Post Malone's third studio album Hollywood's Bleeding (2019).
-It received acclaim from music critics.
-It became Malone's third and Lee's first song as a soloist to top the US Billboard Hot 100 songs chart.
-The song ranked in the top ten of the chart for 33 weeks, at the time sharing the record for the most such weeks with "Girls Like You" by Maroon 5 featuring Cardi B and "Shape of You" by Ed Sheeran (Post Malone would later break this record with his 2019 single "Circles").
-"Sunflower" also reached number one in Australia, Canada, Malaysia, and New Zealand, as well as the top ten in twelve additional countries.
-It is certified Diamond in the US, Canada, Australia, and Mexico.
-In November 2022, the song set the record as the highest certified song ever by the RIAA with 17-times platinum status in the United States, meaning it accumulated 17 million equivalent song units.
+"Sunflower" is a song by American musician Post Malone and American rapper Swae Lee.
+It was released on October 18, 2018, as a single from the soundtrack to the 2018 animated film Spider-Man: Into the Spider-Verse, and was later included on Post Malone's third studio album Hollywood's Bleeding (2019).
+An official remix features American singers Nicky Jam and Prince Royce.

+"Sunflower" received acclaim from music critics.
+It became Malone's third and Lee's first song as a soloist to peak the US Billboard Hot 100 chart.
+The song ranked in the top ten of the chart for 33 weeks, at the time sharing the record for the most such weeks with "Girls Like You" by Maroon 5 featuring Cardi B and "Shape of You" by Ed Sheeran (Post Malone then broke this record with his 2019 single "Circles").
+"Sunflower" also reached number one in Australia, Canada, Malaysia, and New Zealand, as well as the top ten in 12 additional countries.
+It has received double diamond (20-times platinum) certification by the Recording Industry Association of America (RIAA) in the US, as well as diamond in Canada, Australia, and Mexico.
+By December 2023, it was set to become the first song to receive the certification in the United States—signifying 20 million units in sales; the certification was finalized in February 2024.
 The song was the fourth-best-selling R&B song of the 2010s decade in the US.
-As of February 2023, the song is still charting on the Billboard Global 200 singles chart.
+On the Billboard Global 200 singles chart, the song peaked at number 20 upon the issue date of June 24, 2023.

 "Sunflower" was nominated for Record of the Year and Best Pop Duo/Group Performance at the 62nd Annual Grammy Awards.

-The official remix features Latin singers Nicky Jam and Prince Royce.

 Background

 Malone confirmed his involvement with Spider-Man: Into the Spider-Verse on October 2, 2018, on The Tonight Show Starring Jimmy Fallon, in which he announced that he wrote "Sunflower", which he also performs, and played a snippet of the song.
 On October 15, Swae Lee revealed that he would also be on the song with Malone, and released another snippet of the song.
 Lee said that he was "very excited" for people to listen to the song.
 On October 19, 2018, "Sunflower" was released as a single.
 Spring Aspers, head of music and creative affairs at Sony Pictures, said that "Post and Swae have delivered a song that’s both heroic and emotional, which is exactly what a Spider-Man story needs.
 It’s anthemic, but also heartfelt — the perfect soundtrack for Miles to discover the Spider-Man inside himself".
-Swae Lee called Sunflower one of his favorites collaborations in 2018, which he stated it was "because it’s a movie placement [in Spider-Man: Into the Spider-Verse].
-The main character sings “Sunflower” and uses my vocals to calm him down in a certain situation—like my music was therapeutic for him".
+Swae Lee called "Sunflower" one of his favorite collaborations in 2018, when he stated it was "because it’s a movie placement [in Spider-Man: Into the Spider-Verse].
+The main character sings "Sunflower" and uses my vocals to calm him down in a certain situation—like my music was therapeutic for him".
 Malone and Lee previously collaborated on the song "Spoil My Night" for Malone's 2018 album Beerbongs & Bentleys.